did35/PizzaOrder/README.md

 # PizzaOrder

-<p>Using SwiftUI framework</p>
+<p>Building a Pizza App using SwiftUI framework</p>
-<p>Chapter 1 to 3 is more about design, while chapter 4 really enter into Swift with the framework Combine.<br />
+<p>SwiftUI essential training tutorial:<br />Chapter 1 to 3 is more about design, while chapter 4 really enter into Swift with the framework Combine.<br />
 @Published, @State, @ObservedObject, @ObjectBinding and @EnvironmentObject are discussed.</p>
 <p>Link to the tutorial: https://www.linkedin.com/learning/swiftui-essential-training/</p>
 <h2>Screenshots:</h2>